-- postcodes for which there is no data of sufficient quality in ADDRESS-POINT; - postcodes for which there is no data that lies within the extent-of-realm coastline in ADDRESS-POINT; - some postcodes fall outside the EOR; also some fall outside of the Geoplan postcode boundaries, for example, Loch Lomond; - postcodes that relate to PO boxes; and - postcodes that are vertically stacked, that is, two or more postcodes within a single building that are represented by a single Land-Line[®] building seed.
+- postcodes for which there is no data of sufficient quality in ADDRESS-POINT; - postcodes for which there is no data that lies within the extent of the realm coastline in ADDRESS-POINT; - some postcodes fall outside the extent of the realm; also some fall outside of the Geoplan postcode boundaries, for example, Loch Lomond; - postcodes that relate to PO boxes; and - postcodes that are vertically stacked, that is, two or more postcodes within a single building that are represented by a single large-scale building seed.
 In these situations, a single square polygon represents all the postcodes attributed to the single building seed.